Self Guided Hut to Hut in the Hohe Tauern National Park

 Tour 3 – The Venediger Hohenweg

 The first and last night is spent in a hotel in Matrei, and then during the 5 night trek you stay in 2 valley guesthouses and in 3 remote yet comfortable mountain huts, always with stunning views and serving good hearty food.
-This is a true classic of the area, and explores the wild and remote alpine terrain of the Venediger Hohenweg, a high-altitude traverse through some of the most stunning scenery in the Hohe Tauern.
+This is a true Alpine classic of the area, and explores the wild and remote alpine terrain of the Venediger Hohenweg, a high-altitude traverse through some of the most stunning scenery in the Hohe Tauern.
 Crossing varied and challenging terrain, including an exposed protected path, the tour offers stunning, close-up views of the expansive glaciers that characterise the Hohe Tauern.
+The days are long and varied, and require a good level of fitness and naviagation skills.
 The final day ventures onto the parallel Lasörling group.

 Accommodation in Guesthouses and Alpine Hütte

 Your first and last nights (and second also for the Easier Moderate route) will be spent in the East Tyrolean village of Matrei.
 Very much a working village, Matrei has retained a “lived in” feel and, nestled at the junction of three major valleys, and is an ideal base from which to embark on a multi-day hike.